Continuous Patrolling Games: Solving the Game for Trees

-The proof of Proposition~\ref{prop:6-1-1} can be found in the Online Appendix.
-Proposition~\ref{prop:6-1-1} provides a counterexample to a conjecture in \cite{ALMP}.
-The conjecture was that for for trees, if $\alpha$ is at least the diameter of the network, the value of the game is $\alpha/\bar{\mu} = \alpha/(2 \mu)$.
-For the 6-1-1 star, the diameter is 7, and by Proposition~\ref{prop:6-1-1}, for $7 \le \alpha < 8$, the value is $\alpha/(\mu + \lambda(E))$.
-This is not equal to $\alpha/(2 \mu)$, since $\lambda(E) < \mu$ in that range of $\alpha$, disproving the conjecture.
+The proof of Theorem~\ref{thm:x-n-star} can be found in the Appendix.
+Theorem~\ref{thm:x-n-star} provides a counterexample to a conjecture in \cite{ALMP}.
+The conjecture was that for trees, if $\alpha$ is at least the diameter of the network, the value of the game is $\alpha/\bar{\mu} = \alpha/(2 \mu)$.
+For a symmetric skewed star, the diameter is $x+1$, and by Theorem~\ref{thm:x-n-star}, for $x+1 \le \alpha < 2x$, the value is $\alpha/(\mu + \lambda(E))$.
+This is not equal to $\alpha/(2 \mu)$, since $\lambda(E) < \mu$ in that range of $\alpha$, disproving the conjecture in \cite{ALMP}.